aahilgert/term_project_360420_w2019_section03-Ayestas/report/KNIGHTSTOURREPORT.md

 ## Theoretical Methods

 In order to prove that decision problem is in NP-Complete, one must show that its solution validator runs in polynomial time versus the complexity of the specific problem.
 In the case of the knight's tour, the validating mechanism must function in poly(n) time, where n is the number of spaces (inputs) on the defined chessboard.
 Additionally, one must prove that the decision problem harder or as hard as all NP problems.
-This is a difficult task, thus this must be proved against an already existing NP-complete problem, rather than against all existing NP problems.
+This is a difficult task, thus this must be proved against an already existing NP-Complete problem, rather than against all existing NP problems.

 The chosen NP-Complete problem is the traveling salesman (Jones & Adamatzky, 2014).
-This problem is in NP-complete, and has a run time in exponential time.
+This problem is in NP-Complete, and has a run time in exponential time.
 Thus, if the knight's tour algorithm also runs in exponential (or plus) time, it is in NP-Hard.

 ![Run Times](RunTimeGraph.jpg)

 The former proof can be proven by inspection.
 A validator algorithm, as shown in the isCorrectRun method, that will be discussed in greater detail in the general code anatomy section of this paper, functions by searching the 2-8 valid spaces from the final move space of the knight for the next to last move space.
 In the matrix below, the validator will start from the spot listed as 24, and search for spaces, a valid knight's move away, holding the 24-1 value.
 The validator will go through this n-1 search until n = 0.
-Intuitively, this function in linear time, as each space on the chessboard will provide the validator algorithm with a number of searches arbitrarily between 2 and 8.
+Intuitively, this function is in linear time, as each space on the chessboard will provide the validator algorithm with a number of searches arbitrarily between 2 and 8.
 Thus, the function of validation is in poly(n) time (linear time) where n is the number of board spaces and where poly(n) is approximately 5.5n=t(n).

 ![Five by five solution matrix](fivebyfive.jpg)